JeanPaulLucien/Wexler-Tab-7t-3G-and-Android-4.2.2/README.md

 ## How to contribute
 1. Tell, how to fix issues, send pull requests;
 2. Make pull requests with useful apks, files and information
+3. Send information to developers.
+Please check to not repeat.

 ## Softwore for device
 You may visit my profile to find some apps: https://github.com/stars/JeanPaulLucien/lists/android-4-2-2